randalf-sr/utils/crypto/README.md

-NOTE: My wife and I use this utility to encrypt and decrypt files we need share between ourselves.
+NOTE: My wife and I use this utility to encrypt and decrypt files we need to share between ourselves.
 We are both windows users and in tech.
 It is simple enough to use while allowing us to do it in a secure way.
 We also use it to encrypt files that we need to store on a shared drive.
 The directions below were written for our use but can be used by anyone.
 I am also not a seasoned golang, so if you see a better way to do something, feel free to keep it to yourself ... jk, feel free to let me know.

 Make sure to copy the folder '.mnemonic' to your users folder.
 Typically c:\users\<user_name>.
 You should also be able to see what folder your users